Battle of Nummijärvi

 The Battle of Nummijärvi was fought between Swedish and Russian forces at Nummijärvi in Finland on 28 August 1808 during the Finnish War.

 Background

-After the Swedish main army under Carl Johan Adlercreutz had won at the Battle of Alavus the newly appointed Russian commander, Nikolay Mikhailovich Kamensky, shifted his focus from the Swedish left—the Swedish force near Karstula under Otto von Fieandt—towards their center at Alavus, while only smaller contingents were ordered to engage the Swedish flanks; von Fieandt was defeated at the Battle of Karstula by Jegor Vlastov, which brought an end to the Swedish hopes of holding the two-way intersection at Lintulaks; another Russian force under Colonel Koslov meanwhile marched to engage Carl von Otter on the Swedish right flank, at Nummijärvi (hardly two Scandinavian miles southeast of the Kauhajoki church).
+After the Swedish main army under Carl Johan Adlercreutz had won at the Battle of Alavus the newly appointed Russian commander, Nikolay Mikhailovich Kamensky, shifted his focus from the Swedish left—the Swedish force near Karstula under Otto von Fieandt—towards their center at Alavus, while only smaller contingents were ordered to engage the Swedish flanks; von Fieandt was defeated at the Battle of Karstula by Yegor Vlastov, which brought an end to the Swedish hopes of holding the two-way intersection at Lintulaks; another Russian force under Colonel Koslov meanwhile marched to engage Carl von Otter on the Swedish right flank, at Nummijärvi (hardly two Scandinavian miles southeast of the Kauhajoki church).

 Swedish forces

-Apart from a 100 man strong Landwehr and a contingent of dragoons, von Otter's force consisted of:
+Apart from a 100-man strong Landwehr and a contingent of dragoons, von Otter's force consisted of: